 You can download a printable set of practice questions for the VPT here.

-Placement tests are given in the Learning Technology Center located on the ground floor of Brown Library.
+Placement tests are given in the Testing Center located on the ground floor of Brown Library.

 No appointment is necessary to take a placement test.
 Students will need a picture ID and their student identification number (A student ID number will be generated after completing the VWCC online application process).
 There is no fee for placement testing.
 Any student who is retesting or does not feel that he or she needs both tests will need to present a testing slip from Advising.